Quiq/contact-us-boxes/README.md

 ## Getting Started

-This package can be installed using Quiq's CDN and configured with a script tag
+The latest version of this package can be installed using Quiq's CDN and configured with a script tag

 ```html
 <script src="https://static.quiq-cdn.com/quiq-contact-us-boxes/index.js"></script>